 We will use frequentist and NHST interchangeably.

-While there exist Bayesian formulations of NHST based on Bayes factors, we believe they share some problems with frequentist NHST, such as a focus on binary testing rather than precision of estimation and cost-benefit analysis; thus we do not consider them here.
+While there exist Bayesian formulations of NHST based on Bayes factors, we believe they share some problems with frequentist NHST, such as a focus on binary testing rather than precision of estimation and cost/benefit analysis; thus we do not consider them here.

 A log odds ratio of 0 indicates no difference between conditions.
 The log odds ratio is the log of the ratio of the odds of someone completing the survey in one condition compared to another condition.
 It is regularly used in comparing probabilities between two conditions because (unlike, say, differences of proportions), it is unbounded, which simplifies analysis.
-It is related to logistic regression in that coefficients of a logisitic regression can be interpreted as log odds ratios.
+It is related to logistic regression in that coefficients of a logistic regression can be interpreted as log odds ratios.

 While their results use probability of drop-out, we use probability of completion.